JamesJeffryes/pyclassyfire/README.md

 ### pyclassyfire

-This package provides a set of helper functions in pythong for annotating chemical structures with the chemical ontology developed by Djoumbou et. al using the ClassyFire API
+This package provides a set of helper functions in python for annotating chemical structures with the chemical ontology developed by Djoumbou et. al using the ClassyFire API